Mela User Guide

 Pan

-The centre position of the stereo spread.
+Sets the center position of the stereo image.

 Spread